-Security is a shared responsibility between a cloud provider, such as AWS and Microsoft Azure, and their customers.
-In this 'shared responsibility model," the cloud provider is responsible for “security of the cloud,” which includes all the infrastructure that runs cloud services.
-The customer is responsible for “security in the cloud,” which is the configuration of cloud resources used by the customer.
+Security is a shared responsibility between the cloud provider—such as Amazon Web Services (AWS), Microsoft Azure, and Google Cloud Platform—and the customer.
+In this "shared responsibility model," the cloud vendor is responsible for “security of the cloud,” which includes all the infrastructure that runs cloud services.
+While the major cloud providers go to great lengths to secure the infrastructure of their environment, it is up to the customer to secure their use of the cloud services.
+The customer is responsible for “security in the cloud."

 Despite this model, there remains confusion about the demarcation of responsibility between cloud providers and their customers.
 According to a Barracuda Networks survey of 550 IT decision makers, 64% of respondents claimed that their cloud provider should protect customer data in the cloud, which is clearly the customer’s responsibility according to the Shared Responsibility Model.

-This dangerous disconnect between perception and reality puts many organizations at risk.
-This is why, according to Gartner, through 2023 at least 99% of cloud security failures will be the customer’s fault.
+With modern businesses moving their data into the cloud, this dangerous disconnect between perception and reality can leave many businesses vulnerable.
+This is why, according to Gartner, through 2023 at least 99% of cloud security failures are the result of human mistakes.

-CSPM offerings typically focus on identifying the following types of policy violations:
+CSPM offerings typically focus on identifying the following types of policy and security violations:

 - Lack of encryption on databases or data storage.

 - Lack of encryption on application traffic, especially that which involves sensitive data.